This post may contain affiliate links. Please read our disclosure.

 Accuracy is more of an issue with your CGM, as this will be the device that measures your blood glucose.
 Despite this, accuracy also matters when considering other metrics, like heart rate or blood oxygen.

-The wearer needs as accurate information as possible to get a better understanding of their health.
-This will let them know where they are making progress and where they need to improve.
+You need as accurate information as possible to get a better understanding of your health.
+This will let you know where you are making progress and where you need to improve.

-All of this is necessary to maintain a healthy lifestyle, which is key when living with diabetes.
+All of this helps maintain a healthy lifestyle, which is key when living with diabetes.

 Features